glotzerlab/hoomd-rs/doc/src/hello.md

 languages like C++. *hoomd-rs* takes full advantage of these capabilities to provide a simulation framework that is fully customizable while still compiling down to machine code.
-[The Rust Programming Language] explains everything you need to know about the language.
+[The Rust Programming Language] explains everything you need to know about the language itself.

 Before continuing, you will need to install [Rust].
 On Linux, Mac, and WSL you can install Rust with a single command: